 - Open the frond cover and pull out the PCBA board.

-- Insert the SIM card to the SIM slot.
+- Insert the SIM card to the SIM slot (all GSM network SIMs is supported).

 - Plug the battery to the socket.